ptorpis/financial_analysis/README.md

 ## Output

-Files are created in the /data_output folder, in this folder there are 2 subfolders: /data_output/csv and ../excel (they might not be there before the first usage of the program, but they will be automatically created if they are not already there).
+Files are created in the data_output/ folder, in this folder there are 2 subfolders: data_output/csv/ and ../excel/ (they might not be there before the first usage of the program, but they will be automatically created).
 The statements for a company will be placed in their individual folders (these will be automatically created also).

 data_{COMPANY_TICKER}.xlsx contains the yearly statements and quarterly_data_{COMPANY_TICKER}.xlsx contains the last 4 quarterly statements.

 .csv files are similar, but the individiual statements will be placed in different files.
 Example: balance_sheet_{COMPANY_TICKER}.csv

-Reports are exported into /report.
+Reports are exported into report/.
 The files will be named based on the company's ticker and today's date. financial_report_{COMPANY_TICKER}_{DD-MM_YY}.pdf.

 ## Disclaimer